Natural Learning Environment Practices

-Natural learning environment practices should be the focus throughout all services and supports for the family including:
+Natural learning environment practices should be the focus throughout all supports and services for the family including:

 - the very first contacts with families when explaining Birth to Three practices and the role of the family

-- the initial assessment when involving the family in sharing the child’s unique abilities, needs, and interests
+- initial assessment when involving the family in sharing the child’s unique abilities, needs, and interests

 - the IFSP process with further exploration of the family routines and the child’s participation in those routines, along with ongoing exploration of the family’s concerns and priorities